Nothing is as hard as it seems, but everything is harder than it looks. — David Rosman

 David Rosman began his business and political careers very early in life, working in his father’s bicycle store and on his mother’s political campaigns.
 He has not stopped since.

 David has over 30-years of experience in Post-Secondary Education as an instructor, department chair, and student advisor.
-He has taught and designed programs concerning Speech Communications, Business Communications, Consumer Relations, and Political Rhetoric.
-He served as campaign manager for Linda Jacobs for Congress campaign and as a communication advisor for Gary Hart for President and Dick Lamm for President campaigns.
+He taught and designed programs concerning Speech Communications, Business Communications, Consumer Relations, and Political Rhetoric.
+He served as campaign manager for Linda Jacobs for Congress campaign in Missouri and as a communication advisor for the Gary Hart for President and Dick Lamm for President campaigns.

-David holds a Master of Arts degree in Communications from the University of Northern Colorado and a Bachelor of Science from St. Louis University.
+David holds a Master of Arts degree in Communications from the University of Northern Colorado and a Bachelor of Science in Administration from St. Louis University.